-NYSDOL Response - The Governor's DC office advocates for this with NYS Representatives every single year.
+NYSDOL Response - The Governor's DC office continues to push with our members of the House every single year.
 This is something we prioritize when we give them feedback.

 Rose Duhan - What happens if you do not meet the measures?